 - creating and maintaining parenting time/access when court orders are vague

-Is a parenting coordinator safe or appropriate in situations where there has been violence between the parents?
+Is a parenting coordinator safe or appropriate in situations where there is current or historical family violence?

 How do we know if the parenting coordinator is right for our family?

-You also know your strengths and needs so you’ll want to assess the following when we chat (or you talk to any coordinator):
+All families are unique and we want to ensure that our services are right for you.
+You also know your strengths and needs so you’ll want to assess the following when we chat (or you talk to any PC):

 - Do you feel comfortable talking with him or her?
 Yes, first calls are awkward, but does the person seem approachable and open interacting with you?

-- Does he or she have training and experience in dealing with your particular issues?
+- Aside from the basic training all PC’s must have, does he or she have training and experience in dealing with your particular issues? (eg history of family violence, substance issues, culture/religion)

 - Answer any questions you have and make you feel like you understand the next steps and the process?